GreengagePlum/tries/README.md

 <a href="https://github.com/GreengagePlum/tries/actions/workflows/test.yml"><img alt="test workflow status" src="https://github.com/GreengagePlum/tries/actions/workflows/test.yml/badge.svg"/></a>
 <a href="https://github.com/GreengagePlum/tries/actions/workflows/deploy.yml"><img alt="deploy workflow status" src="https://github.com/GreengagePlum/tries/actions/workflows/deploy.yml/badge.svg"/></a>

-Here is a programming project in C that aims to implement the Patricia-Tries and Hybrid Tries.
-The tries is a data structure that is used to represent a dictionary of words.
+Here is a programming project in C that aims to implement the Patricia-Trie and the Hybrid Trie.
+The trie is a data structure that is used to represent a dictionary of words.

 This project uses the [Unity](https://github.com/ThrowTheSwitch/Unity.git) unit test framework for C as well as [cJSON](https://github.com/DaveGamble/cJSON.git) for the handling of JSON.
 These dependencies are integrated to the